MicrosoftDocs/Virtualization-Documentation/windowscontainers/reference/rest/Reference.md

+ms.ContentId: 025C8AA5-70FE-4C39-B54F-0D3A0F9AE0A2
+title: REST API

-﻿Read these things to understand what we are talking about:
+Read these things to understand what we are talking about:

 [Hyper-V WMI Documentation](http://bit.ly/1E8yZjI)